Norfolk key worker service

 How to refer to us

-Referrals into the service must be made by a health professional for the initial assessment, via our Single Point of Referral office.
-Tel: 01603 505 581
+Referrals for the initial assessment need to be made via our Single Point of Referral office.
+Tel: 01603 505 581.

 How does the service change between children’s services and adult services?